 Just to clarify the terminology here, the apron is the board(s) running under the table top connecting the legs together.

-So, now that that is clear, determine the total length and width you want your table, the amount of overhang you want, and the thickness of your legs.
-In this case, the table would be 96″ long and 42″ wide.
-I wanted 1 1/2″ overhang on all sides (this will actually be 1 1/2″ off each LEG), and the legs are 5″ wide.
+So, now that that is clear, determine the total length and width of your finished table top, the amount of overhang you want, and the thickness of your table legs.
+Let’s say for example, the table top is 96″ long and 42″ wide.
+I want 1 1/2″ overhang on all sides (this will actually be 1 1/2″ off each LEG), and the legs I’m using are 5″ wide.
 So, my two long aprons should be 96″-3″ (which is 2x the overhang)-10″ (which is 2x the leg width)=83″ long.
-Cut two 2x6s this length.
+So, I cut two 2x6s this length.

 Because the legs I used are rather large and chunky, I wanted my apron to be larger than normal so it looked proportional.
 Typically, a 2×4 is fine for an apron, but I used 2x6s and cut them down to 4 1/2″ wide using a table saw.
 A standard 2×6 is 5 1/2″ wide.
 You could leave it at 5 1/2″, just keep in mind the chair height and make sure you will have enough leg room to slide under.
 If you wanted a less chunky leg, Timber Wolf has many other options on their website 🙂

-Now that you have your apron pieces ready, it’s on to step 2 🙂
+Now that I had my apron pieces ready, it’s on to step 3 🙂

-Using a Kreg Jig for pocket holes, drill 1 1/2″ pocket holes into both ends of all four apron pieces.
-Make sure you drill so that the groove faces the outside.
+Using a Kreg Jig for pocket holes, I drilled 1 1/2″ pocket holes into both ends of all four apron pieces.
+I made sure I drilled so that the groove faced the outside.

-Then, using 2 1/2″ pocket hole screws, screw these apron pieces into the legs.
-Attach so that the apron is 1 1/2″ in from the outside corner of the leg.
+Then, using 2 1/2″ pocket hole screws, I attached these apron pieces into the legs so that the apron is 1 1/2″ in from the outside corner of the leg.
 You should now have a base.
 (You will add a few more supports later.)

-Step 4: Finish the DIY Farmhouse Dining Table Pieces Separately
+Step 4: Finish the Farmhouse Dining Table Pieces Separately

 Because this is a “two toned” table and the bottom is painted and the top is stained, it’s easiest to finish them separately, then attach.